microsoft/fast/packages/web-components/fast-foundation/docs/integrations/react.md

 ## Setting up the React project

-First, you'll need to make sure that you have Node.js >= 8.2 and npm >= 5.6 are installed.
+First, you'll need to make sure that you have Node.js >= 8.2 and npm >= 5.6 installed.
 You can learn more and download that [on the official site](https://nodejs.org/).

 With Node.js installed, you can use [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to create a new React project.